 - write your goal down to make it more tangible.
 It stares you in the face and you’ll be reminded to work on your goal every day.
-This created accountability, especially when you share your goal with the people around you or maybe in a Facebook group.
+This creates accountability, especially when you share your goal with the people around you or maybe in a Facebook group.
 And let them hold you accountable!

 - last but not least, believe in your goal.
 You can do it!
 Believing makes reaching your goal easier.
 Have faith in yourself.

 Goals come in all sorts and shapes.
 You have:

 by January 1, next year, you want to have paid off the loan you have on your car.